kairosity/mp2-tunnel-focus/testing.md

 ## convertSecondsToTime(seconds)

 __FUNCTION SUMMARY:__ Takes one parameter (seconds) and converts them into hours, minutes and seconds in a human readable format.
-The code was taken from a Stack Overflow question and is referenced in the attribution section of this README.
+The code was taken from a Stack Overflow question and is referenced in the attribution section of the README.md file.

 __ISSUE 1:__ I could not call this method from within other functions in this class. timer.convertSecondsToTime would not work.
 I kept getting a ```"Uncaught ReferenceError: convertSecondsToTime is not defined"```